 Open for dinner only, this Asian-themed restaurant was our favorite on the resort.
 The sushi here was really decent.
 Like most all-inclusive resorts that have an Asian restaurant, there is also a Hibachi experience on offer here.
 We at InspoVacay are suckers for Teppanyaki experiences, so we really enjoyed this restaurant.
 Our standout dish here was the Yakisoba.
-This is one of the few restaurants in the resort that you will need a reservation for, so make sure to book ahead.
+This is one of the few restaurants in the resort for that you will need a reservation, so make sure to book ahead.

 - Oceans Restaurant

 Located behind the main pool, this restaurant is open for breakfast, lunch, and dinner.
 The breakfast setting is only for preferred guests, while the rest of the sittings are available to all guests.
 The Dominican/seafood restaurant with lovely views of the ocean and the beach.
 It was the resort’s main fine dining offering.
 The ceviche here was so fresh and definitely the best dish we had during our stay.